 About Tomorrow’s Achievers

 In order to protect the health and physical safety of children and young people attending a masterclass, all parents are sent a questionnaire in advance of the masterclass seeking information as to whether the child or young person has any health issues of which we should be aware and whether there are any dietary issues about which we should know.
-We also require the parent's contact details throughout the day and the name of the person who will be fetching the child from the masterclass.
-If someone other than a parent will be doing so, then we request that person's telephone/mobile number.
+We also require the parent's contact details throughout the day and the name of the person who will be collecting the child from the masterclass.
+If someone other than a parent will be doing so, then we request the parent/carer’s explicit permission and the nominated person's full name and contact number.
 No child or young person is allowed to leave on his or her own, unless the parent has notified us in writing on the form that this has the parent’s agreement.
 Copies of the questionnaire are given both to the masterclass leader and the venue where the masterclass takes place.

 Coram is committed to providing equal opportunities in employment and to avoiding unlawful discrimination in employment and service provision.
 Coram believes that having a workforce with a rich mix of backgrounds, knowledge, abilities and skills enhances our ability to deliver high quality services to the broadest range of children, young people and families.
 Coram aims to build and maintain a diverse workforce that reflects the communities that Coram works within.
 This policy is intended to assist Coram to put this commitment into practice.
 Compliance with this policy should also ensure that employees do not commit unlawful acts of discrimination.
 Striving to ensure that the work environment is free of harassment and bullying and that everyone is treated with dignity and respect is an important aspect of ensuring equal opportunities in employment.

 The Coram Equality, Diversity and Inclusion policy is available on request.